pchemguy/SQLite-SQL-Tutorial/Patterns Surrogate Variables.md

 | 2       | Public   |
 | 3       | Desktop  |

-But we now need a means to label the terms with string ID.
+But we now need the means to label the terms with a string ID.
 For example, the following query:

 <a name="DSV-Query"></a>
 ~~~sql